kaergel/etherpad-lite/README.md

   fuerst/etherpad-docker
 ```

-## Run Etherpad Lite version 1.5.7:
+## Run Etherpad Lite stable version (1.5.7)

+At the time of writing _stable_ means 1.5.7.

 ```
 docker run -p 9001:9001 \
-  -e ETHERPAD_VERSION='1.5.7' \
-  fuerst/etherpad-docker:1.5.7
+  fuerst/etherpad-docker:stable
 ```

+## Build another version

-Only releases _1.5.7_ and _develop_ are available from hub.docker.com.
+Only latest stable release (1.5.7) and _develop_ are available from hub.docker.com.
 You may build any other release you want by specifying an etherpad-lite branch or tag when building your own image:

 ```
 docker build -e ETHERPAD_VERSION='1.5.5' .